You've been hearing a lot about Russia and the Trump campaign and the US presidential election.

 The FBI and CIA say that Russia did things like hack the DNC network and the Clinton campaign's emails.
 They then allegedly turned around and released the stolen docs to WikiLeaks, which released them to the press in slow drips.
 Russia also created armies of social media bots to spread fake news.
 But there is zero evidence that Russia manipulated voting machines on election day.

 Ever since all of this came out, there have been investigations – and investigations into the investigations – trying to get to the bottom of what happened.
 And whether the Trump campaign colluded with Russia while this was going on.

 The FBI started looking into all this last summer.
-The House and Senate Intelligence Committees are also conducting their own investigations.
-And there are calls for an independent investigation.
+House and Senate Intelligence Committees have also been conducting their own investigations.
+And now there's a special counsel on the case.
 It’s going to take a looooong time before there are any real answers.
 Hint: years.

 Here are all the people at the center of this controversy ...